sfrdmn/node-chunk-brake/Readme.md

 ## Details

-Note that this currently doesn't do anything super special to help ensure precision, i.e. to ensure that yes, chunks are in fact coming in at *X* times a second with relative guarantee
+Note that this currently doesn't do anything super special to help ensure accuracy, i.e. to ensure that yes, chunks are in fact coming in at *X* times a second with relative guarantee.
+Tests check for accuracy within 1 ms FWIW

 ## License